junxit/us-congress-bills-114/bill.md

       > - **(III)** Such other elements of the requirements under this paragraph as the Secretary determines necessary for purposes of implementing such requirements.

     - **(B)** by amending clause (ii) to read as follows:
-      > - **(ii)** Not later than one year after the date of enactment of the Opioid Use Disorder Treatment Expansion and Modernization Act, the Secretary shall update the treatment improvement protocol containing best practice guidelines for the treatment of opioid-dependent patients in office-based settings.
+      > - **(ii)** Not later than 1 year after the date of enactment of the Opioid Use Disorder Treatment Expansion and Modernization Act, the Secretary shall update the treatment improvement protocol containing best practice guidelines for the treatment of opioid-dependent patients in office-based settings.
 The Secretary shall update such protocol in consultation with experts in opioid use disorder research and treatment.

 - **(b)** *Recommendation of revocation or suspension of registration in case of substantial noncompliance* The Secretary of Health and Human Services may recommend to the Attorney General that the registration of a practitioner be revoked or suspended if the Secretary determines, according to such criteria as the Secretary establishes by regulation, that a practitioner who is registered under section 303(g)(2) of the Controlled Substances Act (21 U.S.C.
 823(g)(2)) is not in substantial compliance with the requirements of such section, as amended by this Act.
 - **(c)** *Opioid defined* Section 102(18) of the Controlled Substances Act (21 U.S.C.
 802(18)) is amended by inserting “or “opioid”” after “The term opiate”.